siriusastrebe/syc/README.md

     syc.unverify(object, [function])

-Unwatching removes all watchers from that object. `func` is optional, and will selectively unwatch only that function from the object.
+Unwatching removes all watchers from that object. `function` is optional, and will selectively unwatch only that function from the object.

 ##### Recursive Unwatching

-    syc.unwatch_recursive(object, [func]);
+    syc.unwatch_recursive(object, [function]);

 ## Helper Functions (Server Side)